ShuoShu237038/RC-stable-audio-tools/README.md

 Input prompts in the Gradio interface to generate audio and MIDI files, which will be saved as specified in `config.json`.

-The interface has been expanded with BPM/Bar settings (which modify both the user prompt + sample length conditioning), MIDI display/conversion/export along with Dynamic Model Loading.
+The interface has been expanded with Bar/BPM settings (which modifies both the user prompt + sample length conditioning), MIDI display + conversion and also features Dynamic Model Loading.

 Models must be stored inside their own sub folder along with their accompanying config files. i.e. A single finetune could have multiple checkpoints.
 All related checkpoints could go inside of the same "model1" subfolder but its important their associated config file is included within the same folder as the checkpoint itself.

-To switch models simply pick the model you want to load using the drop down and pick "Load Model"
+To switch models simply pick the model you want to load using the drop down and pick "Load Model".

 ## 🛠️ Advanced Usage